-(Jensen and Murphy, 1990a,b).
-In their view, share-holders would have been better off if equity-based compensation increased to provide high-powered incentives.
-Political and populist constraints discouraged boards from raising equity-based compensation to levels that could produce high pay-offs in the event of success.
-Starting from this view, one could argue that the growing acceptance of incentive-based compensation among institutional investors has loosened the political constraints that kept equity-based compensation at an inefficiently low level at the beginning of the 1990s.
+Some prominent economists viewed compensation levels in the beginning of the 1990's-or at least the levels of equity-based compensation-as too low (Jensen and Murphy (1990a, 1990b)).
+In their view, shareholders would have been better off if equity-based compensation increased to provide high-powered incentives.
+Political and populist constraints discouraged boards from raising equity-based compensation to levels that could produce high payoffs in the event of success.
+Starting from this view, one could argue that the growing acceptance of incentive-based compensation among institutional investors has loosened the political constraints that kept equity-based compensation at an inefficiently low level in the beginning of the 1990's.
 Thus, it might be argued, the growing levels of compensation were a product of the ability of boards to serve shareholders better.

 The movement in the direction of equity-based compensation is consistent with this argument.
 However, this explanation cannot account for the other ways in which pay has been changing during the considered period.
 In particular, the fact that cash compensation also increased during the period suggests that directors did not use equity-based compensation as a substitute for performance-insensitive cash compensation.
 Furthermore, it seems that equity-based compensation has not been designed in the most cost-effective way to provide a given level of incentives.
-Had boards used indexing or other means of reducing the windfalls involved in conventional options, avoided re-pricing, back-door re-pricing, and reloading, and limited executives' broad freedom to unload equity incentives, they would have been able to provide the same or better incentives at lower levels of equity-based compensation (Bebchuk and Fried, 2004, chs 11-14).
+Had boards used indexing or other means of reducing the windfalls involved in conventional options, avoided re-pricing, back-door re-pricing and reloading and limited executives' broad freedom to unload equity incentives, they would have been able to provide the same or better incentives at lower levels of equity-based compensation (Bebchuk and Fried, Chapters 11-14).